couchbase-partners/redhat-pds/README.md

 ![](img/os-cluster-basic.png)

-### Build and Deploy an App
+### Build and Deploy an App (Optional)

+> Note: in order to follow this section, you will need a twitter developer account.
+If you do not have an account, please contact evan.pease@couchbase.com and I will provide temporary credentials.

 In order to help demonstrate the Couchbase Autonomous Operator in action, we'll deploy an application that streams tweets in real-time from Twitter's APIs into Couchbase.
-In the next section, will intentionally kill a Couchbase node and observe how Couchbase and the app respond to this event.
+In the next section, we'll intentionally kill a Couchbase node and observe how Couchbase and the app respond to a node failure.

 First, import the `openjdk18-openshift` [https://access.redhat.com/documentation/en-us/red_hat_jboss_middleware_for_openshift/3/html-single/red_hat_java_s2i_for_openshift/index](S2I) image.
 S2I will allow us to containerize and deploy an application on OpenShift without having to worry about writing a Dockerfile nor any YAML files!